-Today I am going to perform a comparison test to understand the difference between SSD and HDD disk drive effect on site performance.
+Today I will perform a comparison test to understand the difference between SSD and HDD disk drive effect on site performance.
 Most of the cheap shared hosting servers are built on mechanical hard drives (HDD) that cause complications like high CPU usage, slow loading, etc.

-For testing purposes, I am using the Google Cloud’s Standard Persistent Disk (HDD) vs SSD Persistent Disk (SSD) and comparing the same website setup.
-I already have an e-commerce demo setup that is not at all optimized, in fact, it’s bloated with plugins and third-party script to make it realistic.
+For testing purposes, I am using Google Cloud’s Standard Persistent Disk (HDD) vs. SSD Persistent Disk (SSD) and comparing the same website setup.
+I already have an e-commerce demo setup that is not at all optimized; it’s bloated with plugins and third-party scripts to make it realistic.

 I’ll run three tests on each of these testing tools and will be considering the 3rd test as the final result.
-The CPU and Memory performance will be taken from the SSH login using the htop command after performing a load test with 20 simultaneous unique visitors.
+It will take the CPU and Memory performance from the SSH login using the htop command after performing a load test with 20 simultaneous unique visitors.

-I’ll be also adding the load test results which can help in understanding load performance and any misfires.
-I hope you’re now excited as I am, hence let’s get started —
+I’ll also add the load test results, which can help understand load performance and any misfires.
+I hope you’re now excited as I am; hence let’s get started —

 Site Performance on HDD Hosting

-I did the demo e-commerce site test on all the major speed and performance testing tools.
-Like I mentioned earlier, the server is not optimized for a performance boost.
-It doesn’t have even a basic caching plugin.
+I did the demo e-commerce site test on all the significant speed and performance testing tools.
+As I mentioned, the server is not optimized for a performance boost.
+It doesn’t even have an essential caching plugin.

 Please click on the image to view in actual size and keyboard navigation.